DevKiDMediaCreation/cosmo.github.io/README.md

 # cosmo.github.io
-Please go to [Website](https://devkidmediacreation.github.io/cosmo.github.io/) to see it as website.
+Please go to the [website](https://devkidmediacreation.github.io/cosmo.github.io/) to view it as a website.

 Webpage: https://devkidmediacreation.github.io/cosmo.github.io/